 The Movenpick Resort Spa and Hotel has 312 rooms.
 However, only 200 rooms were open at the time of our visit.
 The resort was currently undergoing a massive renovation and only opened a few weeks prior to our visit.
 Although the renovations were ongoing, it was nearly impossible to see or hear evidence of the ongoing work.

 Our room was a Premier Sea View Room.
-It consisted of a king sized bed and a couch.
+It consisted of a king-sized bed and a couch.
 The couch easily doubled as a single bed which C claimed upon arrival.
-There was also an additional cot which we requested on booking that D happily claimed for himself.
+There was also an additional cot that we requested on booking that D happily claimed for himself.
 The balcony provided a view of the ocean and a spectacular seat for Boracay’s famous sunsets.
 The bathroom was a comfortable size with a large bathtub.
 There was ample storage space and importantly outlets to charge all of our travel gear at night.

 The highlight of the kids’ stay at the Movenpick Resort and Spa was the pool!
 At 3,300 sqm it is the largest pool on the island.
 The pool is centrally located with the different restaurants bordering around it.
 This meant that the kids could go swimming while waiting for their food to arrive.
 It is also only a few steps from the beach, so if you have had too much of the sand, you can step over to cool down in the cold tubs, or lounge in the multi-layer swimming pool.

 Movenpick Boracay also has a number of lounge areas along the resort side of the beach that are perfect for getting out of the sun.
-Some of them come with tables and surrounding couches, while others feature a lounge style bed for a relaxing poolside nap.
+Some of them come with tables and surrounding couches, while others feature a lounge-style bed for a relaxing poolside nap.